breatheco-de/knowledge-base/content/keep-your-projects.md

 Github limits the number of repositories an organization can have; we cannot keep copies of every project every student ever made; we will have to delete them at some point.

-We decided to keep students' project for up to 30 days after graduation, which gives you plenty of time to backup all your code because the process takes no more than 2 minutes
+We decided to keep students' projects for up to 30 days after graduation, which gives you plenty of time to backup all your code because the process takes no more than 2 minutes.

 ## Start by making your projects public

 We understand that you may prefer to keep some projects private.
 That is a completely valid choice, but it is important that you understand the implications.
-If you decide to keep your projects as **private repositories**, you will lose access to them once you are no longer a member of the organization.
+If you decide to keep your projects as **private repositories**, you will lose access to them once you are no longer a member of the 4Geeks Academy organization.

 > 🔥 We strongly recommend making all your repositories public from day one.